gbaranski/impossibletictactoe/README.md

 # impossibletictactoe
-Tic tac toe made in Rust
+Impossible to beat tic tac toe game made in Rust using WebAssembly.